inspire-eu-validation/metadata/common/group-keywords-by-cv.md

 # Group Keywords by CV

-**Purpose**: Control grouping of keywords in the same controlled vocabulary of origin.
+**Purpose**: A gmd:MD_Keywords element may only contain keywords originating from the one cited controlled vocabulary, or its version.

 **Prerequisites**

 **Test method**
-*  The keywords that come from the same vocabulary controlled under an element [Keywords](#keywords) will be grouped.
+*  Check that the keywords defined in the same source controlled vocabulary are grouped into the same [Keywords](#keywords) element will be grouped.

 **Reference(s)**